▶️ LISTEN TO THIS ARTICLE

 The hybrid pattern uses a single triage agent as the entry point.
 For routine queries, it resolves directly.
 For complex cases, it hands off to a specialist cluster: one agent retrieves product documentation, another pulls order history and warranty data, a third synthesizes the response.
 For escalation cases, the triage agent packages the full conversation context and routes to a human with a pre-built summary.

 This avoids the two failure modes of pure architectures.
-A pure single-agent setup degrades significantly on complex, multi-step cases where context and tool demands exceed its capacity.
-A pure multi-agent setup wastes resources on the 70% of tickets that don't need coordination.
+A pure single-agent setup can degrade on complex cases.
+A pure multi-agent setup wastes resources on tickets that don't need coordination.
 The hybrid approach pays the coordination tax only on the tickets complex enough to justify it.

 Here's a pattern that catches teams repeatedly.
-They have a single agent running at 55% accuracy on a task.
-They read that multi-agent debate can improve results by up to 40%.
+They have a weak single agent on a task.
+They read that multi-agent debate can improve results in some benchmarks.
 They spin up three agents with adversarial verification.
-The system now runs at 58% accuracy, costs 2.5x more, and takes 3x longer.
+The system gets only a small accuracy gain while costing more and taking longer.

 The math: Multi-agent verification works by having agents cross-check each other's outputs.
 But cross-checking only helps when individual agents produce outputs worth checking.
-If your base agent gets the answer wrong 45% of the time, a second agent reviewing that output also gets it wrong at a similar rate.
-The verification agent can't reliably distinguish correct from incorrect outputs when the signal-to-noise ratio is that low.
+If your base agent is already weak on the task, a second agent reviewing that output may not have enough signal to distinguish correct from incorrect work.

 Common Mistakes